TalalObaidallah/HR_App/README.md

 - As HR when he was rejected of request , should be give him the reason " why HR office reject the request ?" .
 ########################################
 # Example of users:-
 - employee users :

-1-user name: Ali22
+1-user name:
+Ali22
-user password: 12345
+user password:
+12345
-2-user name: Bader33
+2-user name:
+Bader33
-user password: 12345
+user password:
+12345

 - HR user :

-1-user name: Talal
+1-user name:
+Talal
-user password:12345
+user password:
+12345

 #######################################